Vittorio De Sica: Theatre

 In 1933, De Sica, Rissone, and Tofano founded their own company.
 The period of Tofano-Rissone-De Sica was notable also due to De Sica's acquaintance to Aldo De Benedetti and Gherardo Gherardi, the screenwriters with whom he had a long and fruitful collaboration.
 Tofano-Rissone-De Sica performed mostly light comedies, but they also staged plays by Beaumarchais and worked with famous directors like Luchino Visconti.
 In 1936, the company was reformed into Rissone-De Sica-Melnati, and eventually disbanded in 1939.
 The play Due dozzine di rose scarlatte, written by Aldo De Benedetti, premiered on 11 March 1936, in Teatro Argentina.
 It is considered the best Italian comedy of the 1930s.

 In 1937, De Sica married Giuditta Rissone, around that time the duo with Melnati was ended.
 In 1940, the spouses reconciled with Tofano and founded the mutual company again, where all the management tasks were taken over by Tofano.
 Together they released a series of successful plays: La scuola della maldicenza (based on Richard Brinsley Sheridan), Ma non è una cosa seria written by Luigi Pirandello, Il paese delle vacanze by Ugo Betti, Liolà, etc.

-In 1945-46, he played in two spectacles directed by Alessandro Blasetti: Il tempo e la famiglia Conway written by John Boynton Priestley and Ma non è una cosa seria by Luigi Pirandello.
-During the season 1945-46 he spent playing in The Marriage of Figaro and collaborated with Luchino Visconti, Vivi Gioi and Nino Besozzi.
-In 1948-49 he acted in two new plays: The Time of Your Life and The Magnificent Cuckold written by Fernand Crommelynck and adapted by Mario Chiari.
+In 1945–46, he played in two productions directed by Alessandro Blasetti: Il tempo e la famiglia Conway written by John Boynton Priestley and Ma non è una cosa seria by Luigi Pirandello.
+During the season 1945–46 he spent playing in The Marriage of Figaro and collaborated with Luchino Visconti, Vivi Gioi and Nino Besozzi.
+In 1948–49 he acted in two new plays: The Time of Your Life and The Magnificent Cuckold written by Fernand Crommelynck and adapted by Mario Chiari.
 The Magnificent Cuckold became De Sica's last theatre performance after which he concentrated fully on cinema and TV projects.
 Between 1923 and 1949 De Sica took part in over 120 theatre performances.